marcelamelara/slsa/docs/spec/draft/levels.md

 | Tracks  | Focus
 | --------| ------------
 | [Build] | Build process provenance
-| [Hardware Attested Build Environments] | Build platform provenance
+| [Hardware Attested Build Environment] | Build platform provenance

 > Note: The [previous version] of the specification used a single unnamed track,
 > SLSA 1–4.
 For version 1.0 the Source aspects were removed to focus on the